Code-Institute-Submissions/py/docs/design-thinking/personas/personas.md

 10. **Do you have any suggestions for the founder to improve this initiative?**
    Offering tutorials or workshops focusing on the needs of musicians could be beneficial.
 Additionally, partnering with music platforms or offering bundle deals with music distribution services would be enticing.

-## Key Insights from Robinson's Interview
+??? abstract "Key Insights from Robinson's Interview"

       - Robinson sees immense value in a one-stop solution tailored to his needs as a musician.
       - Clear differentiation between software ownership and licensing is crucial for trust-building.
       - He expects software that's user-friendly, responsive to musician-specific needs, and economically accessible.
       - Robinson is open to advanced tech services like AI & Blockchain if they benefit his music career.
       - A dedicated social media platform for direct fan engagement is highly appealing.
       - Extended services from the platform, especially technical ones, offer peace of mind and are valuable.
       - Technical challenges and cost are major hurdles for Robinson in adopting digital tools.
       - Recommendations from peers, affordability, and musician-specific features are primary motivators.
       - Robinson would appreciate a social platform that shares insights and success stories.
       - He suggests workshops, tutorials, and bundling deals with music platforms to further enhance the service.

 ## Persona 4: Frank
 - **Age:** 28